phoenixprojectsoftware/HaloGS/dom/README.txt

 These files define entity placements for the Domination gamemode, effectively making any map you want supported for Domination.

+NOTE: This gamemode is called Territories in HaloGS to better match the Halo 2 equivalant

 There is only one entity you need to use for this gamemode, that being 'item_dom_controlpoint'.